Sabah Progressive Party

 The Sabah Progressive Party (Parti Maju Sabah, abbreviated SAPP) is a multiracial political party based in Sabah, Malaysia.
 It was registered on 21 January 1994 by dissidents led by former Sabah Chief Minister Datuk Yong Teck Lee from United Sabah Party.
 Formerly a component party in the ruling Barisan Nasional coalition, SAPP officially withdrew from BN in September 2008 to become independent.
 As of 2010, SAPP has two representatives in the national legislature and two in the Sabah State Assembly.
 In 2016, the party together with Homeland Solidarity Party formed the United Sabah Alliance.
 It later joined the United Alliance together with STAR and PBS in 2018.
-The SAPP became the main component party of the GRS coalition, the successor of United Alliance that was established in 2020 and registered in 2022.
+The SAPP became the main component party of the national short-lived ruling turned opposition coalition Perikatan Nasional (PN) and Sabah state ruling coalition Gabungan Rakyat Sabah (GRS), the successor of United Alliance that was established in 2020 and registered in 2022.
+SAPP later withdrew from PN in 2024 after PN decided to contest in the 2025 Sabah state election, of which SAPP strongly disagreed with, based on its principle that the state election should only be contested by local coalitions and parties of Sabah, of which PN is not.

 History

+Formation, joining Barisan Nasional

+The party was formed on 21 January 1994, by factions of Parti Bersatu Sabah (PBS) led by its vice-president Yong Teck Lee, who disagreed with the party president Joseph Pairin Kitingan.
+Yong, who was outgoing Deputy Chief Minister under Pairin, together with members of his faction, resigned from PBS on the day of SAPP's formation.
+The party was registered just in time to enter the 1994 Sabah state election, which SAPP entered under the banner of Barisan Nasional, and won 3 seats out of seven SAPP contested.

+When BN regained control of the state on March that year after further defections from PBS, SAPP then became part of the government in Sabah.
+Yong was then appointed as the state's Chief Minister from 1996 to 1998, under then rotation system between Muslim bumiputera, Non-Muslim bumiputera and Chinese leaders for a short two-year tenure.